jtolchard/SCANS/README.md

 sudo systemctl enable scans_client.service
 ```

-should you wish to disable SCANS starting at boot time, you can use:
+Should you wish to disable SCANS starting at boot time, you can use:
 `sudo systemctl disable scans_client.service`

 If you would like frequent command line access to SCANS, you can add the bin directory to your UNIX path ([online how-to](https://phoenixnap.com/kb/linux-add-to-path)).

 ## NOTES:
 - Do not edit/delete the files in the logging directory, as these are mount points for the SCANS scraper.
 If you do, you will need to stop and restart SCANS

 ## TO ADD:
-Check with SCANS is running as a system service?
+Create a check to see if SCANS is running as a system service?
-Add ./bin to path?
 Information for HLMU units?